King Power Stadium: Naming

+Notable matches and events

+Men's football

 The first game at the stadium was a friendly against Spanish team Athletic Bilbao, on 4 August 2002.
 The game finished 1–1, with Tiko scoring the first goal at the stadium, and Jordan Stewart scoring Leicester's first goal.

-During their absence from Wembley Stadium, the England national football team played a home friendly game against Serbia and Montenegro at the stadium on 3 June 2003.
+During their absence from Wembley, the England national football team played a home friendly game against Serbia and Montenegro at the stadium on 3 June 2003.
 Goals from Steven Gerrard and Joe Cole gave England a 2–1 victory.
 On 12 October of the same year, the ground hosted an international friendly match between Brazil and Jamaica, with Roberto Carlos scoring the winner.

 On 20 May 2006, the stadium hosted the Football Conference play-off final between Hereford United and Halifax Town.
 A goal in extra time gave Hereford a 3–2 win and promotion to the Football League.
 Nine days later, the ground was also the venue for another international friendly, with Ghana beating Jamaica 4–1.

 On 12 October 2007, it hosted the 2009 UEFA European Under-21 Championship qualification Group 3 match between England's under-21s and Montenegro's under-21s.
 The hosts edged out the visitors 1–0 with Matt Derbyshire's goal.

+On 26 April 2008, Leicester City played Sheffield Wednesday in their last home game of the 2007–08 Championship season.
+The match was played in front of a crowd of 31,892 supporters, which was the largest home attendance in the league on the day, and Leicester's highest home attendance of the season.
+The match finished 1–3 to Sheffield Wednesday, and following a 0–0 draw away at Stoke City on 4 May 2008, the club were relegated to League One, the third tier of English football, for the first time in their history.
+Prior to this season, Leicester were one of nine clubs to have never competed outside of England's top two divisions.

 On 30 July 2011, Leicester City played a strong Real Madrid side in the Npower Cup in front of 32,188 fans, with star players such as Cristiano Ronaldo and Kaká playing for Madrid.
-After falling behind to a first-half goal from José Callejón and a second on the hour from Karim Benzema, Sven-Göran Eriksson's men pulled a goal back a minute from the end through substitute Lloyd Dyer.
+After falling behind to a first-half goal from José Callejón, and a second on the hour from Karim Benzema, Sven-Göran Eriksson's men pulled a goal back a minute from the end through substitute Lloyd Dyer.